-The UNC Libraries uses the ILLiad system for managing Interlibrary Loan materials.
+The UNC Libraries uses the Tipasa system for managing interlibrary loan materials.

-To request items from another library, submit an ILLiad request.
-You will need to
+To request items from another library, submit an interlibrary loan request.
+You will

 Interlibrary Loan Item Types

 Try a search for your book in Prospector first.
 If the book is not available in Prospector, submit an ILLiad request.
 You

 will receive an email (and a text, if you are signed up for the Libraries text messaging service) when the book is available to pick up from the main desk.

 Submit an interlibrary loan request.
 You will receive the article electronically via